charity1475/PathFinder/README.md

 The aim of this project is to implement the A* search algorithm  to traverse the street map.
 Given input grids from t file the program reads the maze's grids and compute the path from destination A to B. The program returns the maze and the path.
 Motion planning/Path planning is the crucial part in autonomous navigation.
+[Program Design](resources/ProgramDesign.md)

 ![alt text](https://github.com/charity1475/PathFinder/blob/master/resources/bestpath.png?raw=true)  ![alt text](https://github.com/charity1475/PathFinder/blob/master/resources/grid.png?raw=true)